contemporary music, athens

 The themes of your compositions often deal with inner life, the esoteric, with the thought process and your music shows people and circumstances inside out.
 When did you understand that this is going to be your narrative?

-How has Greek culture, ancient and new, influenced you and your work and in particular do you remember when did you hear the ancient Greek scales for the first time and what draw you to them?
+How has Greek culture, ancient and new, influenced you and your work, and in particular do you remember when did you hear the ancient Greek scales for the first time and what drew you to them?

-Me: You are also inspired by Greek literature, by Nikos Kazantzakis for example, you wrote pieces based on his text....
+You are also inspired by Greek literature, by Nikos Kazantzakis for example, you wrote pieces based on his text...

 You studied composition with Georg Crumb and Luciano Berio among others.
 How did they inspire you as an artist and how as a human being?

-Me: For me, it’s really fascinating to see how modern visual art penetrated the everyday life and people are comfortable with it but if they would hear the equivalent in music it would not have the same effect.
+For me, it’s fascinating to see how modern visual art penetrated everyday life and people are comfortable with it but if they would hear the equivalent in music it would not have the same effect.

-How did you find working with Ergon ensemble and the cast of the Greek national opera?
+How did you find working with the Ergon ensemble and the cast of the Greek national opera?